kevin218/Eureka/docs/source/installation.rst

 	pip install -e git+https://github.com/kevin218/Eureka.git@mybranchname#egg=eureka[jwst]

-If you desire any of the files in the `demos folder <https://github.com/kevin218/Eureka/tree/main/demos>`_, you will have to download these from
-GitHub following the method described below.

 To update your ``Eureka!`` installation to the most recent version, you can then run the following command:

 .. code-block:: bash